-This article dives into your Ouya’s afterlife that now that you have loaded the Lineage OS your game console isn’t nessecarily customized for that some settings may need to be played with in order to make the experiencing a little more acceptable for general use.
+This article dives into your Ouya’s afterlife that now that you have loaded the Lineage OS your game console isn’t necessarily customized for that some settings may need to be played with to make the experiencing a little more acceptable for general use.
 We can’t go through every possible scenario as that would make a few minute video turn into hours and hours of video and further drive this blogger down the path of insanity.
 But we hope to at least answer some of the more commonly asked questions throughout this article.

 Read on if you want to know more.

 In case you have no-script enabled or for some reason cannot see the title video on this website.
 I have provided direct links for these videos.

 - WebM – Link – This is the newest video standard, works great on Opera, Firefox, Chrome, and newer android phones, not good for Safari, IE, Apple.

 - MP4 – Link – The most compatible codec but also rather large in file size.
 This may take a while to download.